MTZ-dev/Sloth/scripts/displacements_ORCA_desktop/README.md

 - Automates initial PBE and CASSCF calculations required for open-shell lanthanide systems.
 - Manages computational resources by adjusting the number of CPUs and processes.
 - Cleans up unnecessary files after each calculation to save disk space.
-- Provides an option to include NEVPT2 calculations.
+- Provides an option to include NEVPT2 calculations and SSC (Spin-Spin Coupling).
 - Supports parallel processing to expedite calculations.
 - **Allows users to provide their own starting `.qro` or `.gbw` files to skip initial calculations.**